 Chris Kelly, a member of the 1990s rap duo Kriss Kross, died at his home in Atlanta on Wednesday.
-He was 34."It appears it may have been a possible drug overdose," Cpl.
-Kay Lester, a spokeswoman for the Fulton County police, told Associated Press.
+He was 34.

 According to TMZ, his mother called paramedics around 3 PM requesting medical help.
 When they arrived, they found the singer on the living room couch with “no signs of life.”
 Attempts to revive him were unsuccessful.
 He was pronounced dead at Atlanta Medical Center a few hours later.